dennisfInf/qrmrepo/doc/README.md

 * Verifying the nonce against the issued nonce
 * Verifying the hash of the payload against the stored hash, to prevent data manipulation.
 ![login](png/puml/register/register.png)
+The second request contains the signed challenge(nonce) which got signed by the authenticators private key.
+This key were generated during the registration and is specific to each individual domain.
+This prevents user tracking across domains.
+The signed challenge is forwarded to the enclave which verifies its signature.
+If the signature is valid, the client receives a HTTP 200 code.

 ## Transaction
 This implementation of a transaction is **NOT SECURE**.
 The transactionhash is just appended to the nonce, which is signed by the authenticator.
 The Webauthn protocol has the ability to send a transaction to the authenticator and let it sign the transaction with the big difference that the transaction is shown to the user through the authenticators display(If it has such a display) or as a popup.
 Now the user has the opportunity to verify the transaction.